 We adhere to high scientific and ethical standards: Pfizer's work with health care professionals is based in sound science and focused on improving patient health.
-We are committed to conducting our work with health care professionals to the highest of ethical standards to ensure the integrity of these relationships and their value to patients.
+We are committed to meeting the highest of ethical standards in our work with health care professionals to ensure the integrity of these relationships and their value to patients.

-- Pfizer expects each of our employees to share this same commitment and has established mandatory training programs and controls to help ensure all employees understand and adhere to these policies.
+- Pfizer expects each of our employees to share a commitment to ethical relationships and has established mandatory training programs and controls to help ensure all employees understand and adhere to these policies.

-- We also self audit our efforts to ensure compliance with our policies.
+- We conduct audits to ensure compliance with our policies.

-- This codifies our commitment to increasing the transparency of our business practices, including commitments to report grants and political contributions, as well as listing clinical trials.
+- Pfizer’s 2009 Corporate Integrity Agreement with the Office of Inspector General codified our commitment to increasing the transparency of our business practices, including commitments to report grants, political contributions, and physician payments; and to list clinical trials.

-- This is a voluntary set of industry guidelines governing these relationships with U.S. health care professionals, which Pfizer has fully adopted.
+- Pfizer has fully adopted the PhRMA Code, which is a voluntary set of industry guidelines governing biopharmaceutical company relationships with U.S. health care professionals.

-- Under the PhRMA Code (which was last updated effective January 1, 2009), Pfizer may not give U.S. health care professionals like your doctor any non-educational gifts (like pens or notepads), provide them with out-of-office (i.e., restaurant) meals hosted by sales representatives or their immediate managers (except in connection with Expert-Led Forums), or provide them with any entertainment or recreational items, such as tickets to sporting events or vacations.
+- Per PhRMA Code guidelines, Pfizer may not give U.S. health care professionals any non-educational gifts (such as pens or notepads), provide them with out-of-office meals hosted by sales representatives or their immediate managers (except in connection with Expert-Led Forums), or provide them with any entertainment or recreational items, such as tickets to sporting events or vacations.